Bryan W. Van Norden: Controversy over "If Philosophy Won't Diversify"

-In May 2016, Jay L. Garfield and Bryan W. Van Norden published an opinion piece in The Stone column of The New York Times, entitled "If Philosophy Won't Diversify, Let's Call It What It Really Is."
+In May 2016, Jay Garfield and Bryan Norden published an opinion piece in The Stone column of The New York Times, entitled "If Philosophy Won't Diversify, Let's Call It What It Really Is."
 In this article, they state: "we have urged our colleagues to look beyond the European canon in their own research and teaching."
 However, "progress has been minimal."
 Consequently, so long as "the profession as a whole remains resolutely Eurocentric," Garfield and Van Norden "ask those who sincerely believe that it does make sense to organize our discipline entirely around European and American figures and texts to pursue this agenda with honesty and openness.
 We therefore suggest that any department that regularly offers courses only on Western philosophy should rename itself 'Department of European and American Philosophy.'"

 The article received 797 comments in just 12 hours.
 (None of the other Stone columns that month had over 500 comments.)
 In response to the controversy, an article was published the next day on the New York Times Editorial Page Editor's blog, summarizing the variety of opinions, pro and con, on this topic.
 Patricia McGuire, the President of Trinity Washington University, spoke in favor of diversifying philosophy: "Let's face facts: there's a Muslim Mayor in London, signifying the fact that even those who revere All Things British need to catch up with the now-settled reality of great diversity in contemporary life.
 The canon of learning should reflect that, including Philosophy."
 However, many readers expressed views similar to the following: "Please preserve us from your political correctness. ...there's a reason that Europe leaped ahead of the rest of the world.
 I do not believe that we should sacrifice that merely because of an ooshy gooshy need to pretend that all cultures are equally advanced."